steffinchen/bloggy/src/content/sunrise-sweater.md

 Finally, the sweater is all done and ready to be tried on!
 Yay, it fits - but a bit looser than intended.
 A quick google search reveals why: I never washed and blocked my gauge swatch.
 Turns out superwash wool tends to relax quite a bit after washing.
 So my learning for next time: when swatching for a garment, wash and block the swatch!

 ![Close up of the sweater while wearing it](./img/sunrise-sweater/close_all_body.jpg)

+_This post contains affiliate links to products I recommend.
+If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you._